OSInside/kiwi/doc/source/building_images/build_live_iso.rst

 Decision for a live ISO technology
 ----------------------------------

 The decision for the `overlay` vs. `dmsquash` dracut module depends on the features one wants to use.
-From a design perspective the `overlay` module is conceived for live ISO deployments on disk devices which allows the creation of a write partition or cow file.
-The `dmsquash` module is conceived as a generic mapping technology using device-mapper snapshots.
+The `overlay` module only supports overlayfs based overlays, but with automatic creation of a writable layer for persistence.
+The `dmsquash` module supports overlayfs as well as device-mapper based overlays.

 The following list describes important live ISO features and their support status compared to the `overlay` and `dmsquash` modules.

 ISO scan
   Usable in the same way with both dracut modules.
 This feature allows